OpenWaterFoundation/owf-data-co-roundtable-basins/README.md

 analysis/                                   TSTool software command files to process data into useful forms. data-orig/                                  Folder containing original data files downloaded from agency websites.
-  Colorado-IBCC-Basins-WGS84.geojson        Exported spatial data file from the Colorado Water Conservation Board Data Viewer's IBCC Basin layer, converted to WGS 84. data/                                       Folder containing data files.
+  Colorado-IBCC-Basins-WGS84.geojson        Exported spatial data file from the Colorado Water Conservation Board Data Viewer's IBCC Basin layer, converted to WGS 84.
+  README.md                                 Explanation of folder contents, description of data files, and the methodology used to obtain the data and mapping to the joined dataset. data/                                       Folder containing data files.
   Colorado-Roundtable-Basins.xlsx           Simple Excel file containing core data.
   Colorado-Roundtable-Basins.csv            The Excel file contents from the IBCCBasin worksheet converted to a csv file, useful for automated processing.